Tax-free weekends for back-to-school can help you save.

 These tips can help you save money over your tax-free weekend:

-- Set a budget for how much you want to spend over the weekend.
-Check your budget and see how much cash flow you have available to spend that weekend.
+1. Set a budget for how much you want to spend over the weekend: Check your budget and see how much cash flow you have available to spend that weekend.
 Try to avoid spending more than that, since any extra purchases would end up on a credit card.

-- Start with the most expensive items first.
-For example, if you’re buying school supplies and electronics, buy the electronics first so you can make sure to get those items tax-free.
+2. Start with the most expensive items first: For example, if you’re buying school supplies and electronics, buy the electronics first so you can make sure to get those items tax-free.

 Consolidated Credit’s financial coaches are also here to help you save.
-We have a new webinar this month that will help you maximize your savings on back-to-school shopping.
+We have monthly webinars that will help you maximize your savings on back-to-school shopping and more, find out more here.

 Back-to-School Shopping: A Class in Saving Cash